Rust Study

 How to run?

-• Vscode, and just run code.
+- Vscode, and just

 Look at the code carefully, we can get:

-• Rust natively supports UTF-8 encode strings.
+- Rust natively supports

-• Rust’s collection types can’t loop directly and need to become iterators.
+{}, which can automatically recognize the type of the output data. - Rust’s collection types can’t loop directly and need to become iterators.

 advanced code